 For two bonds with the same yield and maturity, and priced at a discount, the one with the higher coupon rate will have the smaller discount.
 For example, if interest rates were to rise to 3.25%, a 3% bond due in five years would have a price of $98.855, which means that its accretion would be taxed as a capital gain.
 However, the 1% bond would have a price of $89.693, which would result in its accretion being taxed as ordinary income.
 A prospective buyer would demand a higher yield to compensate for the higher tax, which means a lower price for the seller.

 Bonds with lower coupons typically provide somewhat higher yields than bonds with higher coupons.
 This is because of their greater extension risk, longer duration and the greater likelihood that they may someday become discount bonds whose accreted market discount would be taxed as ordinary income.
-For example, according to Refinitiv, on 23 Feb 2021, high grade bonds with 5% coupons yielded 1.02% if due in 10 years, and 1.18% if due in 13 years and callable in 10 years, for a difference of 0.16%.
-However, a high grade bond issued on that same day included a 5% coupon bond due in 10 years that yielded 1.10%, and a 2% coupon bond due in 13 years and callable in 10 years that yielded 1.53%, for a difference of 0.43%.
+For example, according to Refinitiv, on 01 Mar 2022, high grade bonds with 5% coupons yielded 1.86% if due in 23 years and callable in 10 years, and 1.87% if due in 24 years, for a difference of 0.01%.
+However, on the following day, 5% New York City water bonds due in 23 years yielded 2.36%, while 3% bonds of the same issuer due in 24 years yielded 2.64%, for a difference of 0.28%.